enkelosmani/barbershop/README.md

 # barbershops
-Barbershop Project with HTML,CSS,PHP and MYSQL
+Barbershop Project with HTML,CSS,PHP,jQuery and MYSQL